Venezuela's offshore funds could pay for vaccines but Maduro not cooperating, Guaido says

 CARACAS (Reuters) - Venezuelan opposition leader Juan Guaido said on Wednesday that Venezuelan funds controlled by the U.S. Treasury Department could be used to pay for coronavirus vaccines but that President Nicolas Maduro’s government is refusing to cooperate.

-The government has not accepted an implementation plan laid out by the Pan American Health Organization that would enable Venezuela to join the COVAX program, and has failed to fulfill a prior agreement regarding distribution of COVID-19 tests.
+The government has not accepted an implementation plan laid out by the Pan American Health Organization (PAHO) that would enable Venezuela to join the COVAX program, and has not fulfilled a prior deal regarding distribution of COVID-19 tests.

-“The (problem) is not the funds, that’s the dictatorship’s propaganda to try to excuse itself and point fingers and confuse the whole world,” Guaido said in a press conference.
+“The (problem) is not the funds, that’s the dictatorship’s propaganda to try to excuse itself and point fingers and confuse the whole world,” Guaido told a press conference.

 “If we are willing, and the regime is not, the funds cannot be transferred.”

-Venezuela’s information ministry did not immediately reply to a request for comment.
+Venezuela’s information ministry and the U.S. Treasury did not immediately reply to requests for comment.

+Ciro Ugarte, PAHO’s director of health emergencies, told another press conference on Wednesday that Maduro had “announced his interest in obtaining access to vaccines via the COVAX mechanism, as well as from other sources, and the Guaido group has also expressed that intention”.

+The United States in 2019 recognized Guaido as Venezuela’s legitimate president and created a sanctions package against the Maduro government that included the seizure of nearly $350 million held in U.S. accounts.

 Maduro has said the South American country will receive 10 million doses of the Sputnik V vaccine from ally Russia.